 But we need to talk about the Spanish.
 I know that most of the actors don’t speak Spanish.
 It was funny to listen ‘Buenos Airis’ instead of ‘Buenos Aires’.
 It was so hard for me to understand ‘Santa Santa Evita, madre de todos los niños, de los tiranizados, de los descamisados.
 De los trabajadores de la Argentina’.
 I can’t complain about the pronunciation because my English pronunciation is not good as well.
 And in Spain, you can hear Spanish singers singing in English and you can have a heart attack.
 But there are some important mistakes in the banners.

 I think that ‘Evita’ is a great show.
 The story is epic and the songs are powerful.
-I am so happy to have seen finally this musical live, even in a small production on tour.
-I liked it, I really enjoyed, but I am so disappointed that I didn’t fall in love with the musical.
+I am so happy to have seen this musical live.
+I liked it, I really enjoyed, but I am so disappointed that I didn’t fall in love with it.
 I enjoyed the choreographies, the songs in group as well.
-The best was to discover Madalena Alberto, an excellent Eva Perón, her wonderful voice made me feel all her passion and love even when her character was about to die.
+The best part of it was to discover Madalena Alberto, an excellent actress and singer, perfect as Eva Perón, her wonderful voice made me feel all her passion and love even when her character was about to die.
 So I truly recommend seeing this production before they finish their performances at the Dominion Theatre.